Home

 • 1 tablespoon jojoba oil (or other oil)

-Blend yoghourt and lemon juice.
+Blend yogurt and lemon juice.
 With blender running, slowly add oil.
 Pour into jar and add essential oil.
 Massage a small amount into skin and rinse.

 Homemade Deodorizing Powder